mootable/hashmap/Readme.md

 </script>
 ```
 ### [HashMap](https://mootable.github.io/hashmap/#hashmap) constructor
-This [HashMap](https://mootable.github.io/hashmap/#hashmap) is backed by a hashtrie, and can be tuned to specific use cases.
+This [HashMap](https://mootable.github.io/hashmap/#hashmap) is backed by a hashtrie.
 - `new HashMap()` creates an empty hashmap
 - `new HashMap(copy:Iterable)` creates a hashmap which is a copy of the provided iterable.
     1) `copy` either